ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 Checkpointing stores content of the main memory database to backup data files on a regular basis.
 The purpose of checkpointing is to minimize the time taken to recover a database from a system failure.

-Altibase uses fuzzy and ping-pong checkpointing methods to securely back up and manage databases.
+Altibase uses fuzzy and ping pong checkpointing methods to securely back up and manage databases.

 #### Checkpointing Memory Databases

-Altibase prioritizes transaction performance and database stability by implementing fuzzy checkpointing and ping-pong checkpointing together for checkpointing memory databases.
+Altibase prioritizes transaction performance and database stability by implementing fuzzy checkpointing and ping pong checkpointing together for checkpointing memory databases.

 A fuzzy checkpoint allows other transactions to proceed during the checkpoint process.
 When performing a fuzzy checkpoint, checkpoint image files may contain a mixture of committed and uncommitted transaction data.
 The name "fuzzy checkpoint" originates from this state.

-A ping-pong checkpoint alternates writing dirty pages between two checkpoint image files during the checkpoint process.
+A ping pong checkpoint alternates writing dirty pages between two checkpoint image files during the checkpoint process.
 The checkpoint image file that fully reflects the dirty pages and is the most recently written is referred to as the stable checkpoint image file.

 General databases implement the Write Ahead Logging (WAL) protocol which writes log records to disk before applying the modified data page to disk, in order to ensure database consistency.
 The database server controls concurrency with logs by acquiring the latch in the checkpoint target page to implement the WAL protocol.
 Degradation of other transactions can occur throughout this process.